-The substance known as Nicotine is a highly addictive chemical found in the tobacco plant.
-Nicotine addiction is physical, mental, and can also be behavioral.
-People can become dependent on the actions involved with using tobacco.
+Nicotine is a highly addictive chemical found in the tobacco plant.
+The addiction is physical, meaning habitual users crave the chemical, and mental, meaning users consciously desire nicotine’s effects.
+People become dependent on the actions involved with using tobacco.
 They also become accustomed to using tobacco in certain situations, such as after meals or under stress.
 Nicotine is primarily consumed by inhaling the smoke of tobacco cigarettes.
 Other ways to smoke tobacco include pipes and cigars.
-According to the surgeon general, nicotine, a stimulant found in tobacco plants, is one of the most heavily used drugs in the United States, and it’s just as addictive as cocaine or heroin.
+Smokeless tobacco is inhaled through the nose as a powder or held in the mouth.

 - Heart Disease

 - Eye issues, such as cataracts and macular degeneration